-- The Station North A&E District, with its many galleries and studios, is found just steeps away from Amtrak's Penn Station and the Maryland Institute College of Art.
+- The Station North A&E District, with its many galleries and studios, is found just steps away from Amtrak's Penn Station and the Maryland Institute College of Art.

 Station North A&E District